 Distal Clavicle Resection

-Distal clavicle resection is the removal of a piece of the clavicle bone at the top of the shoulder.
-The clavicle is also known as the collar bone.
+A distal clavicle resection removes of a piece of the clavicle (collar bone) at the top of the shoulder.

 Copyright © Nucleus Medical Media, Inc.